RCMP investigating break, enter and theft in Stephenville

-The RCMP is investigating a break, enter and theft that occurred at Hartery’s Family Restaurant in Stephenville early on Sunday morning.
+The RCMP is investigating a break, enter and theft that occurred at Hartery’s Family Restaurant in Stephenville early on July 6.

 The suspect is described as male, in his 20s or 30s, with an athletic build and no visible tattoos.
 He was wearing shorts and had a dark coloured shirt tied around his head to cover his face.